BonQerss/p3ppc.expandedsubmenu/README.md

 Finish adding square menu code to the rest of the fields.

+Change all bit flags and bit flag mentions to use in bounds bit flags.

 ## How can I contribute?

 Make a fork, make your changes, and open a pull request!
 We're open to suggestions and ideas.